-9. BOARD DISCUSSION AND DETERMINATION:
+10. BOARD DISCUSSION AND DETERMINATION:

-a.
+- a.
 As directed by the 2017 memo signed by A.M.
-Kurta, the board considered the following factors:

-(1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
-Yes.
-The Board's Medical Advisor, a voting member, reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially-mitigating diagnosis: pre-enlistment TBI.

-(2) Did the condition exist or experience occur during military service?
-Yes.
-Preenlistment TBI symptoms persisted.

-(3) Does the condition or experience actually excuse or mitigate the discharge?
-No. The Board's Medical Advisor applied liberal consideration and opined that the applicant was appropriately evaluated and separated with agreement by MEB and treating providers.

-(4) Does the condition or experience outweigh the discharge?
-No. Based on liberally considering all the evidence before the Board, the ADRB determined that the Pre-enlistment TBI condition did not outweigh the basis of separation.

-b.
-Prior Decisions Cited: AR20120002249
+Kurta, the board considered the following factors: - (1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
+No. Applicant received Uncharacterized discharge for not meeting medical procurement standards.
+There is no evidence of a mitigating condition. - (2) Did the condition exist or experience occur during military service?
+N/A - (3) Does the condition or experience actually excuse or mitigate the discharge?
+N/A - (4) Does the condition or experience outweigh the discharge?
+No. Based on liberally considering all the evidence before the Board, the ADRB determined that there is no evidence of a mitigating condition. - b.
+Prior Decisions Cited: None - c.
+Response to Contention(s): None - d.

-c.
-Response to Contention(s): The applicant contends the applicant did nothing wrong and revealed everything.

-The Board acknowledged and considered this contention.

-d.
 The Board determined that the discharge is, at this time, proper and equitable, in light of the current evidence of record.
 The applicant has exhausted all available appeal options available with ADRB.
 However, the applicant may still apply to the Army Board for Correction of Military Records.
-The applicant is responsible for satisfying the burden of proof and providing documents or other evidence sufficient to support the applicant's contention(s) that the discharge was improper or inequitable.

-e.
-Rationale for Decision:

-(1) The Board considered the applicant's statement, record of service, medical findings, and the reason for separation.
-The Board concurred with the conclusion of the medical advising official that the applicant was appropriately evaluated and separated with agreement by MEB and treating providers.
-The applicant had a medical condition that was disqualifying for enlistment and existed prior to entry on active duty.
-Based on a preponderance of evidence, the Board determined that the reason for the applicant's separation and the character of service the applicant received upon separation were proper and equitable.
+The applicant is responsible for satisfying the burden of proof and providing documents or other evidence sufficient to support the applicant's contention(s) that the discharge was improper or inequitable.: - e.
+Rationale for Decision: - (1) The Board voted not to change the applicant's characterization of service because there were no mitigating factors for the Board to consider.
+Based on the available information, it is the opinion of the Agency medical advisor that there are no mitigating conditions.
+Record review indicates the applicant's Uncharacterized discharge was proper, equitable and without error.
+The applicant was offered either EPSBD or a trial of duty with treatment and he chose the EPSBD.
+The Board carefully considered the applicant's request, supporting documents, evidence in the records, a medical review, and published Department of Defense guidance for liberal consideration of discharge upgrade requests.
+The Board considered the applicant's statement, record of service, and the reason for separation.
+The Board found insufficient evidence of in-service mitigating factors and concurred with the conclusion of the medical advising official that the applicant does not have mitigating conditions.
+The applicant was offered EPSBD or a trial of duty with treatment and he chose the EPSBD.
+Since the applicant was discharged for failing medical procurement standards Uncharacterized is proper and equitable.
+The discharge was consistent with the procedural and substantive requirements of the regulation, was within the discretion of the separation authority, and the applicant was provided full administrative due process.

-(2) The Board voted not to change the applicant's reason for discharge or accompanying SPD code under the same reasons, as the reason the applicant was discharged was both proper and equitable.

-(3) The RE code will not change, as the current code is consistent with the procedural and substantive requirements of the regulation.
+- (2) The Board voted not to change the applicant's reason for discharge or accompanying SPD code under the same pretexts, as the reason the applicant was discharged was both proper and equitable. - (3) The RE code will not change, as the current code is consistent with the procedural and substantive requirements of the regulation.

-10. BOARD ACTION DIRECTED:
+11. BOARD ACTION DIRECTED:

-- a.
+a.
 Issue a New DD-214 / Separation Order: No

-- b.
+b.
 Change Characterization to: No Change

-- c.
+c.
 Change Reason / SPD Code to: No Change

-- d.
+d.
 Change RE Code to: No Change

-- e.
+e.
 Change Authority to: No Change